Explaining Adversarial Vulnerability with a Data Sparsity Hypothesis: B - Experiment Design for Section 4.2: Numerical Results on the Distance of Decision boundary from Data Distribution

-Imagenette is a subset of the well-known ImageNet ILSVRC 2012 data set \cite{russakovsky2015imagenet} with 10 easily classified classes: tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball, parachute.
-For each of the 10 classes, Imagenette has around 1000 and 400 data points in the training and validation data sets respectively.
-The XResNet 18 \cite{he2019bag} network architecture was used to train a model to classify the Imagenette data set with the MISH activation function.
-The Adam optimizer was used for training with a learning rate of $1e-4$ and weight decay of $1e-4$.
-The standard deviations for the Gaussian distributions for generating unlabeled and neighbor data points were set to $0.3$ and $0.03$ respectively.
-We used $\lambda = 10k$ for regularization experiments and $\lambda = 1000k$ for regularization and adversarial training experiments.
+Imagenette is a subset of the well-known ImageNet ILSVRC 2012 dataset \cite{russakovsky2015imagenet} with 10 easily classified classes: tench, English springer, cassette player, chain saw, church, French horn, garbage truck, gas pump, golf ball, parachute.
+For each of the 10 classes, Imagenette has around 1000 and 400 data points in the training and validation datasets respectively.
+The XResNet 18 \cite{he2019bag} network architecture was used to train a model to classify the Imagenette dataset with the MISH activation function.
+The Adam optimizer was used for training with a learning rate of $1 \times 10^{-4}$ and no weight decay.
+The standard deviations for the Gaussian distributions for generating unlabeled and neighbor data points were set to $0.139$ and $0.0139$ respectively.
+We used $\lambda = 10k$ for regularization experiments.
 The number of unlabeled data points per labeled data point $N_u$ and number of neighbors per labeled data point $N_b$ were set to one.
 The trained models with these hyperparameters were used to measure $\mathbf{\hat{\rho}_{adv}}$ values and test accuracies in Table 3.
 We also show the robust accuracy of these models against FGSM \cite{goodfellow2014explaining}, and PGD \cite{madry2017towards} attacks in Fig. \ref{fig:finalattacks} with different epsilon perturbation values ($\epsilon$).
-Robust accuracy of the models against DeepFool \cite{moosavi2016deepfool} ($l^2$ and $l^{\infty}$) are not shown here because the for all models the robust accuracy stayed almost constant.
+Robust accuracy of the models against DeepFool \cite{moosavi2016deepfool} ($l^2$ and $l^{\infty}$) are not shown here because for all models the robust accuracy stayed almost constant.